EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 The Windows DNS connector writes multiple answers comma-delimited, which is what the query assumes.
 If yours uses spaces, change the separator — `trim(@"\s", ...)` covers `", "` but not a bare space.

 Keep this one **hunting-only**.
-Legitimate AAAA volume is enormous on IPv6-enabled networks, `ClientIP` in `DnsEvents` is your resolver's view and may be a forwarder rather than the real originator, and the shape test will occasionally catch a CDN or telemetry vendor doing genuinely weird things with hostnames.
+Legitimate AAAA volume is enormous on IPv6-enabled networks, and the shape test will occasionally catch a CDN or telemetry vendor doing genuinely weird things with hostnames.
+The bigger caveat is the entity itself: `ClientIP` in `DnsEvents` is your resolver's view, and if your clients query through a forwarder or a conditional forwarder chain, that field is the forwarder — every host behind it collapses into one finding with no way to tell them apart from this table.
+That's a coverage limit, not a bug, and it's the reason `Resolvers` is in the output: if `ClientIP` resolves to infrastructure rather than an endpoint, the finding tells you *that a host somewhere behind this resolver* is running the protocol, and the next step is DHCP or endpoint telemetry, not another DNS query.
 Confirm the shape by eye — the label structure is distinctive enough that thirty seconds of reading `SampleNames` will tell you whether you're looking at a protocol or a coincidence.

 <br/>